asyncapi/community/AMBASSADOR_ORGANIZATION.md

 ### Requirements to become an AsyncAPI Ambassador:

-To become an official AsyncAPI ambassador, there is no more important requirement than having the desire to work and spread the message about the AsyncAPI specification and its tools.

-- Be in tune with AsyncAPI's mission and values.
-- Always respect the [code of conduct](https://github.com/asyncapi/.github/blob/master/CODE_OF_CONDUCT.md).
-- Be active in your role as an ambassador.
-- **Guidelines** for AsyncAPI Ambassadors:
 The participation will be determined and checked annually.
 The minimum requirements for being an ambassador are as follows: make **4 contributions per year** in the form of articles, talks, videos, podcasts, presentations, driving initiatives, etc.

 Some clarifications on the type of contributions:

    - Articles, videos, and podcasts can be published on `asyncapi.com/blog` or other domains.
    - Talks and presentations can be displayed at different events or workshops.
 Within it, AsyncAPI should appear at the core of the presentation.
 The          presentation would never be used as a disguised marketing tool for other products/projects.
    - Special contributions should be driven to support the community or enhance its visibility (i.e., getting new sponsors or driving initiatives)
    - If we did not identify the contributions, just let us know.

    Examples:

    1. If contributors publish 3 articles and propel 1 initiative about AsyncAPI in eight months, they will become ambassadors for the whole year.
    2. If contributors make 1 presentation, write 2 articles, and propel 1 initiative, they will become ambassadors for the whole year.
    3. If you were accepted as ambassador on the 5th of May 2022, you have already fulfilled the requirements.
 On the 5th of May 2023, we will check if you       did it again after the 5th of May 2022.

  The time as an ambassador can be renewed annually.

+### Duties of AsyncAPI Ambassador:

+- Be in tune with AsyncAPI's mission and values.
+- Always respect the [code of conduct](https://github.com/asyncapi/.github/blob/master/CODE_OF_CONDUCT.md).
+- Be active in your role as an ambassador.

-### Benefits of being an AsyncAPI ambassador:
+### Benefits of being an AsyncAPI Ambassador:

 - Receive a special swag pack for Ambassadors (valued at $150 approx., including shipping cost).
 - Receive swag for conference or workshop participants (valued at $70 approx., including shipping cost).